Want the latest Bay Area sports news delivered to your inbox? Sign up here to receive regular email newsletters, including “The Dime.”

 With shovels in the ground and X marking the spot — fittingly, on Treasure Island — Bay FC is moving to San Francisco.

-With the official groundbreaking of its state-of-the-art sports performance center located at the center of Treasure Island on Thursday morning, all signs point in the direction of the second-year franchise eventually relocating.
+With Thursday’s groundbreaking of the team’s state-of-the-art sports performance center at the center of Treasure Island, all signs point in the direction of the second-year franchise eventually relocating.

-The training facility, a landmark development as San Francisco’s first professional sports complex solely dedicated to a women’s sports team, will sprawl 8.5 acres and open ahead of Bay FC’s fourth season in early 2027.
+The facility, a landmark development as San Francisco’s first professional sports complex dedicated to a women’s team, will sprawl over 8.5 acres.
+It is expected to open ahead of Bay FC’s fourth season, in early 2027.

-Thursday’s groundbreaking ceremony included San Francisco mayor Daniel Lurie, District 6 supervisor Matt Dorsey, and several Bay FC executives, including Kay Cossington, who was the first women’s technical director at the English Football Association and was recently hired as the lead for the NWSL club’s sporting side.
+The groundbreaking ceremony featured Mayor Daniel Lurie, District 6 Supervisor Matt Dorsey, and several Bay FC executives, including Kay Cossington, who was the first women’s technical director at the English Football Association and was recently hired as the lead for the NWSL club’s sporting side.

 She called Treasure Island “an optimal place to live” for players and staff, and 10-year NWSL veteran and Menlo Park native Abby Dahlkemper agreed.